tiagoapolo/nilakantha-algorithm/README.md

-# nikalantha-algorithm
+# nilakantha-algorithm
-Nikalantha's Algorithm for performance analysis - Sequential and Parallel
+Nilakantha's Algorithm for performance analysis - Sequential and Parallel